aceunlock/aceunlock-documentation/docs/features/job-postings.md

 Click the **Quick Create** button to open a dialog that helps you rapidly create a new interview with default settings.
 This streamlined workflow is perfect when you need to get a job posting up and running quickly.

+For detailed step-by-step instructions on using the Quick Create feature, see the [Quick Create Guide](./quick-create.md).

 ### Feature 3: Actions Menu

 Every job posting in the list includes an **Actions** button with the following options: